nikitavoloboev/moonbit/README.md

 ![](https://i.imgur.com/Ir2ZY9Q.png)

-The complications I use show my current time and day, my activity, current or future calendar event (with Fantastical), current weather and batter.
-And it lets me quickly start a workout with a press of a button.
+The complications I use show my current time and day, my activity, current or future calendar event (with Fantastical), current weather and battery.
+It also lets me quickly start a workout with a press of a button.

-And I use [AutoSleep](http://autosleep.tantsissa.com/) watch app to track my sleep.
+I also use [AutoSleep](http://autosleep.tantsissa.com/) watch app to track my sleep.

 ## [My wonderful world of macOS 💻](https://github.com/nikitavoloboev/my-mac-os#readme)